V-Sekai/manuals/decisions/20240824-ffmpeg-wav-mic-speaker-play.md

-# Proposed: FFMPEG Wave/Mic and Speaker/Play
+# Draft: FFMPEG Wave/Mic and Speaker/Play

 ## The Context